German SPD to start talks with Merkel next week if members agree

 But it did say Germany should work with French President Emmanuel Macron on strengthening the European project through policies geared to fight high youth unemployment.

-It did not mention key proposals by Macron that the euro zone should have its own budget and finance minister, but it did mention his plan for closer defense cooperation.
+It did not mention key proposals by Macron that the euro zone should have its own budget and finance minister, but it did refer to his plan for closer defense cooperation.

 On the economy, the SPD’s proposals for more rights for workers and employee-friendly regulation of the large temporary work sector could draw fire from the CSU.